-As we were tucking into a sensational plate of spaghetti with fresh black truffles the other night, it was mentioned that maybe, just possibly, we could go truffle hunting in Italy.
+As we were tucking into a sensational plate of spaghetti with fresh black truffles the other night, it was mentioned that maybe, just possibly, we could go truffle hunting while we were in Italy.
 A lady knew a lady who had a truffle dog and she maybe, just possibly, would take us on a truffle hunting expedition.
 Umbria is famous for truffles, we’ve enjoyed all sorts of truffle scented dishes here, this adventure had ears pricking up, it sounded like a once in a lifetime chance.

 Truffle Hunting in Italy is a Serious Business.